quicwg/ack-frequency/draft-iyengar-quic-delayed-ack.md

-As specified in Section 13.3.1 of {{QUIC-TRANSPORT}}, an endpoint SHOULD immediately acknowledge packets marked with the ECN Congestion Experienced (CE) codepoint in the IP header, even if the `disable_ack_on_reordering` transport parameter is present.
+As specified in Section 13.3.1 of {{QUIC-TRANSPORT}}, an endpoint SHOULD immediately acknowledge packets marked with the ECN Congestion Experienced (CE) codepoint in the IP header.
 Doing so reduces the peer's response time to congestion events.

 ## Batch Processing of Packets {#batch}